fabiojmendes/Autosys/README.md

 ### Hardware Description

 No rocket science here.
-The esp32 is connected to a relay using gpio in order to operate the 12v based magnetic lock.
-A [wiegand](https://en.wikipedia.org/wiki/Wiegand_interface) keypad is also connected to the esp32 using 2 gpio ports.
+The ESP32 is connected to a relay using GPIO in order to operate the 12v based magnetic lock.
+A [wiegand](https://en.wikipedia.org/wiki/Wiegand_interface) keypad is also connected to the ESP32 using 2 GPIO ports.
 A 12v PSU with an external 12V battery was added for continuous operation in face of a power outage.
 More information, schematics, and PCB design can be found on the [doorsys-hardware](https://github.com/fabiojmendes/doorsys-hardware) repository.